Confidence Intervals for Projections of Partially Identified Parameters: Introduction

-We propose an algorithm that is based on the response surface method, thus it resembles an \emph{expected improvement algorithm} \citep[see e.g.][and references therein]{jonesa2001,jonesefficient1998}. \cite{Bull_Convergence_2011} established convergence of the expected improvement algorithm for unconstrained optimization problems where the objective is a ``black box" function.
-Building on his results, we show convergence of our algorithm for constrained optimization problems in which the constraint functions are ``black box" functions, assuming that they are sufficiently smooth.
-We then verify this smoothness condition for canonical examples in the moment (in)equalities literature.
-Our extensive Monte Carlo experiments confirm that the algorithm is fast and accurate.\footnote{\cite[Section S.3]{fre:rev17sup} similarly find our method to be accurate and to considerably reduce computational time.}
+Computationally, calibration of $\hat{c}_{n,1-\alpha}$ is relatively attractive: We linearize all constraints around $\theta $, so that coverage of $p^\prime\theta$ can be calibrated by analyzing many linear programs.
+Nonetheless, computing the above objects is challenging in moderately high dimension.
+This brings us to our second contribution, namely a general method to accurately and rapidly compute confidence intervals whose construction resembles \eqref{eq:def_ci}.
+Additional applications within partial identification include projection of confidence regions defined in \cite{CHT}, \cite{AS}, or \cite{AShiECMA}, as well as (with minor tweaking; see Appendix \ref{sec:EAM_for_BCS}) the confidence interval proposed in \cite[BCS henceforth]{BCS14_subv} and further discussed later.
+In an application to a point identified setting, \cite[Supplement Section S.3]{fre:rev17} use our method to construct uniform confidence bands for an unknown function of interest under (nonparametric) shape restrictions.
+They benchmark it against gridding and find it to be accurate at considerably improved speed.
+More generally, the method can be broadly used to compute confidence intervals for optimal values of optimization problems with estimated constraints.

-Previous implementations of projection-based inference were based on approximating the set $\mathcal C_n(c_{1-\alpha}) \subset \R^d$ by searching for vectors $\theta \in \Theta$ such that $T_n(\theta )\leq c_{1-\alpha}(\theta)$ (using, e.g., grid-search or simulated annealing with no cooling), and reporting the smallest and largest value of $p^\prime \theta$ among parameter values that were ``guessed and verified" to belong to $\mathcal C_n(c_{1-\alpha})$.
-This becomes computationally cumbersome as $d$ increases because it typically requires a number of evaluation points that grows exponentially with $d$.
-In contrast, our method typically requires a number of evaluation points that grows linearly with $d$.
+Our algorithm (henceforth called E-A-M for Evaluation-Approximation-Maximization) is based on the response surface method, thus it belongs to the family of \emph{expected improvement algorithms} \citep[see e.g.][and references therein]{jonesa2001,jonesefficient1998}. \cite{Bull_Convergence_2011} established convergence of an expected improvement algorithm for unconstrained optimization problems where the objective is a ``black box" function.
+The rate of convergence that he derives depends on the smoothness of the black box objective function.
+We substantially extend his results to show convergence, at a slightly slower rate, of our similar algorithm for constrained optimization problems in which the constraints are sufficiently smooth ``black box" functions.
+Extensive Monte Carlo experiments (see Appendix \ref{sec:MC} and Section 5 of \cite{KMS_2017}) confirm that the E-A-M algorithm is fast and accurate.